Amelia International Conservation Studies

 Late Assignment Policy

 Unexcused late assignments will be marked down one-half letter grade.
-Students should discuss with the professor beforehand any reason for anticipated late submission and specify when submission will occur.
+Students should discuss with the professor beforehand any reason for anticipated late submission and specify when the submission will occur.

 Must be taken with the following co-requisite: